sketch-hq/SketchAPI/docs-website/pages/plugins-actions.md

   - /guides/action-api/

 order: 304
+excerpt: Actions allow plugins to respond to certain events in Sketch
 ---

 In Sketch 3.8, we introduced the Action API: a way to let plugins react to events in the app.
 Using it, plugin authors can write code that is executed when certain actions are triggered, like "opening a document", "saving", "adding an artboard"…